dustinian/Adventures/ngs_valil.md

 dungeon underneath the castle, generations ago a prince dabbled in necromancy, and he hid another dungeon under the real "dungeon." he still inhabits the under-dungeon as a lich, and his creations can be heard moving below when you're in the over-dungeon. also prisoners and guards go missing from the over-dungeon with frightening regularity...

+####Hooks

-* __Haunted Dungeons:__ I've done a spot of time in the dungeons under the Sherriff's keep, and I tell you them's 'aunted!
+* __Rumor:__ I've done a spot of time in the dungeons under the Sherriff's keep, and I tell you them's 'aunted!
 Ain't no floor _lower_ than the duneon, but a cellmate got 'isself taken!
 And we 'eard 'im screaming under the floor as summat carried 'im away!

 ####Monsters